St. Tammany Parish Profile

 Increase Productivity and Profitability of Louisiana Agriculture

-• Write news column, web page content and seminars on agriculture practices
+• Write newsletters articles, create online content and conduct seminars based on best agricultural practices

-• Visit local commercial vegetable and small fruit farms
+• Advise and consult local commercial vegetable and fruit operations

 Build Leaders and Good Citizens through 4-H Youth Development